iiroj/breakpoint-observer/README.md

 ## Usage

 Using `breakpoint-observer` is simple.
+You can use it with a render prop, a child function that will receive the current breakpoint.
+Alternatively, you can skip rendering children and supply it a callback function.

+### Render Prop

-Import it as a React component and wrap it around some content.
+Import `breakpoint-observer` as a React component and wrap it around some content.
 Its children should be a function that receives the current breakpoint from the specified breakpoint object.
 The current breakpoint value is a string that can be used for anything, for example conditional rendering of different child components!

 ```javascript
 import React from 'react';